|

 Jade Dragon Snow Mountain (Yulong Mountain)

 is the southernmost glacier in the Northern Hemisphere.
-Consisting of
+Consisting

-5,600 meters (18,360 feet), Jade Dragon Snow Mountain stretches a
+altitude of 5,600 meters (18,360 feet), Jade Dragon Snow Mountain

-length of 35 kilometers (22 miles) and a width of 20 kilometers (13
+stretches a length of 35 kilometers (22 miles) and a width of 20

-Jade Dragon Snow Mountain.
+hence, the name Jade Dragon Snow Mountain.

 Use your browsers "Go Back" button to return to the